The Fire Captain Teaching Solar and Battery Literacy for First Responders

 Even after putting out a battery fire, the thermal runaway reaction in battery cells can cause reignition later.
 That means firefighters should keep dousing the batteries after the fire is extinguished to bring them back to ambient temperature.
 Once a battery pack has been dealt with, the homeowner should call up the company that installed it to have it safely removed, Birt said.

-Utility-scale: A whole different ballgame
+Utility-scale batteries: A whole different ballgame

 Utility-scale batteries pose an altogether more potent threat, with racks and racks of battery cells packed into cabinets or containers.
-Fires at such facilities in the U.S. have been extremely rare, and they're equipped with self-contained fire supression equipment to put them out when the do occur.
+Fires at such facilities in the U.S. have been extremely rare, and they're equipped with self-contained fire suppression equipment to put them out when they do occur.

-But in 2019, a utlity-scale battery fire in Arizona led to an explosion that sent four firefighters to the hospital.
-That battery unit’s fire suppression stopped flames, but allowed explosive gases to build up inside the container, which ignited soon after the responders opened the door.
+But in 2019, a utility-scale battery fire in Arizona led to an explosion that sent four firefighters to the hospital.
+That battery unit’s fire suppression system stopped the flames, but it allowed explosive gases to build up inside the container, which ignited soon after the responders opened the door.

-That incident set off a series of investigations, and prompted energy storage providers to include ventilation and other safety features, to avoid a repeat.
+That incident set off a series of investigations and prompted energy storage providers to include ventilation and other safety features to avoid a repeat.

 Energy storage deployments are growing rapidly.
 Annual U.S. deployments will double in 2020, topping 1 gigawatt for the first time, according to data from Wood Mackenzie.
 This type of infrastructure is something firefighters will be seeing more of.

-Birt’s advice is to liken battery plants to more familiar forms of high-voltage equipment, like transformer farms, or the electrical vaults that supply power to casinos on the Vegas strip.
+Birt’s advice is to liken battery plants to more familiar forms of high-voltage equipment, like transformer farms or the electrical vaults that supply power to casinos on the Vegas strip.
 Those are the province of utility experts.

 “If you want to live, don’t go into the electrical vault,” Birt said, quoting the training for Las Vegas responders.